 Foreign Direct Investment strategies abound in mid-sized and larger cities in Canada.
 Manitoba ranked dead last in Canada, however it did have some activity in Winnipeg… but what about the rural areas?

-The interior of Manitoba had a strategic advantage, especially in the ability to process agricultural commodities but the three economic developers that walked out of the room that day knew, there was NO ability to fund the implementation of an investment strategy.
+The interior of Manitoba had a strategic advantage, especially in the ability to process agricultural commodities, but the three economic developers that walked out of the room that day knew there was NO ability to fund the implementation of an investment strategy.

+Why?
+The regions we each represented had populations under 20,000 people.
 How do we get big city plans, big city FDI, and international awareness into Rural Manitoba?

 Implementation is happening now, and again LightShip mapping intelligence will be utilized.

 What is that saying?
-A rising tide floats all boats… This is true, especially when it comes to Foreign Direct investment and community collaboration.
+A rising tide floats all boats… This is true, especially when it comes to Foreign Direct Investment and community collaboration.